Lawson family murders: 1929 murders

-In 1929, days prior to Christmas, Lawson (age 43) took Fannie (his wife age 37) and their seven children, Arthur (age 19), Marie (age 16), Carrie (age 12), Maybell (age 7) James (age 4) Raymond, (age 2) and Mary Lou (age 4 months) into town to buy new clothes and to have a family portrait taken.
+In 1929, days prior to Christmas, Lawson (age 43) took his wife Fannie (age 37) and their seven children, Arthur (age 19), Marie (age 17), Carrie (age 12), Maybell (age 7), James (age 4), Raymond (age 2) and Mary Lou (age 4 months) into town to buy new clothes and to have a family portrait taken.
 This would have been an unusual occurrence for a working-class rural family of the era, which has led to speculations that Lawson's act was premeditated.
-Posthumously it was speculated that he had impregnated his eldest daughter (Marie, 16).
-Lawson, having purchased his own farm two years previous, however, together with the fact that an Associated Press wire that went out on the day after the murders characterized Lawson as a "well-to-do farmer", would make a pre-Christmas shopping spree appear reasonable.
+However, Lawson having purchased his own farm two years previously, together with the fact that an Associated Press wire went out on the day after the murders characterizing Lawson as a "well-to-do farmer", could make a pre-Christmas shopping spree appear reasonable.

+Posthumously it was speculated that he had impregnated his daughter Marie.

 On the afternoon of December 25, Lawson first shot his daughters, Carrie and Maybell, as they were setting out to their uncle and aunt's house.
 He waited for them by the tobacco barn until they were in range, shot them with a 12-gauge shotgun, then ensured that they were dead by bludgeoning them.
 He placed the bodies in the tobacco barn.

 Afterwards, Lawson returned to the house and shot Fannie, who was on the porch.
 As soon as the gun was fired, Marie, who was inside, screamed, while the two small boys, James and Raymond, attempted to find a hiding place.
 Lawson shot Marie, and then found and killed the two boys.
 Lastly, he killed the baby, Mary Lou; it is thought that she was bludgeoned to death.
 After the murders, he went into the nearby woods and, several hours later, shot himself.
 The only survivor was his eldest son, 19-year-old Arthur, whom he had sent on an errand just before committing the crime.

 The bodies of the family members were found with their arms crossed and rocks under their heads.
 The gunshot signaling Lawson's own suicide was heard by the many people who already had learned of the murders on the property and gathered there.
 A police officer who was with Arthur ran down to discover Lawson's body along with letters to his parents.
 As footprints encircled the tree, it was supposed that he had been pacing around the tree prior to taking his life.